ryzosilerija/Social.media.app/README.md

 <img width="691" height="559" alt="image" src="https://github.com/user-attachments/assets/f9614b49-3066-4ce3-ae4c-686ea8678b67" />

+Built a responsive and interactive user interface using React’s component-based architecture.

+Managed application state and user flow (login, registration, authenticated state).

-Styled components using inline styling and CSS for a modern look and feel.
+Implemented clean UI styling and layout to provide a modern and intuitive user experience.

-Used Axios to communicate with the backend via HTTP requests.
+Connected the frontend to the backend through API calls to handle authentication and data exchange.

-Backend Development (Node.js & Express)
+Backend Development (Node.js + Express)

-Created a RESTful API using Express to handle authentication endpoints.
+Created a structured server application capable of handling authentication requests.

+Implemented routing, middleware, and request handling following clean and maintainable patterns.

+Ensured reliable communication between client and server with proper validation and error handling.

+Database & Data Modeling (MongoDB + Mongoose)

+Designed a user model with validation rules for secure data handling.

-Structured the backend with modular routes and middleware for maintainability.
+Integrated the backend with MongoDB to store user details and authentication information.

-Implemented input validation and error handling to ensure robust server responses.

-Used CORS and JSON parsing middleware to enable smooth frontend-backend communication.

-Database Design (MongoDB & Mongoose)

-Modeled user data using Mongoose schemas, including validation for unique usernames and emails.

-Stored hashed passwords securely in MongoDB, demonstrating knowledge of NoSQL databases and data integrity.
+Demonstrated understanding of NoSQL data structures and database interactions.

 Security & Authentication

-Implemented secure password hashing using bcryptjs.
+Implemented secure password hashing to protect user data.

-Validated input and prevented duplicate registrations to maintain security and reliability.

-Structured authentication logic to follow best practices for user management.
+Ensured that user registration and login followed modern authentication practices.

+Handled potential edge cases such as duplicate accounts or invalid credentials.

 Full-Stack Integration

-Integrated frontend and backend using HTTP requests for user registration and login.
+Successfully connected all layers of the application: frontend, backend, and database.

-Designed clear data flow between client and server, handling success and error responses properly.
+Managed data flow between client and server, ensuring meaningful responses and proper handling of errors.

+Demonstrated ability to combine different technologies into a unified working system.

-Development Tools & Workflow
+Development Workflow & Tools

-Used Git for version control and GitHub to host the repository.
+Used Git and GitHub for version control, repository management, and project organization.

-Set up .gitignore to exclude node_modules and sensitive files.

-Used Nodemon for live-reloading during backend development.

-Demonstrated an understanding of environment setup, package management, and project structure.

-Knowledge Demonstrated

-By completing this project, the following programming and development skills were showcased:

-Frontend development with React and component-based architecture.

-Backend API development using Node.js and Express.

-Database modeling and interaction with MongoDB using Mongoose.

-Implementing secure authentication with hashed passwords.

-Handling HTTP requests and responses effectively.

-Structuring a project for maintainability and scalability.
+Structured the project with maintainability in mind, separating concerns across folders and modules.

-Using Git and GitHub for version control and collaboration.
+Utilized tooling for development convenience and smooth iteration.